What’s the Difference Between Hard Water and Soft Water?

 It’s essential to consider the environmental impact of water softening methods.
 Some water softeners discharge brine into the sewage system, which can be harmful to aquatic life.
 Explore eco-friendly options if this is a concern for you.

-4. How often should I clean my showerhead in hard water areas?
+- How often should I clean my showerhead in hard water areas?
 In areas with hard water, it’s a good practice to clean your showerhead every few months to prevent mineral deposits from clogging the nozzles.
+Replace a showerhead if it is beyond cleaning.